godaddy/tartufo/README.md

                                   directory under this one.
 This will help with keeping the results of individual runs of tartufo separated.
+  -td, --temp-dir DIRECTORY       If specified, temporary files will be
+                                  written to the specified path --buffer-size INTEGER           Maximum number of issue to buffer in memory before shifting to temporary file buffering
+                                  [default: 10000]
   --git-rules-repo TEXT           A file path, or git URL, pointing to a git
                                   repository containing regex rules to be used for scanning.
 By default, all .json files